zenhack/tempest/README.md

 - Go 1.19 or later
 - [tinygo](https://tinygo.org/)
+  - If the build complains about missing `wasm-opt`, you may also need to install the `binaryen` package.
 - Standard C development tools (make, a C compiler, etc).
 - capnp (command line tool) version 0.8 or later.
 - capnpc-go code generator plugin